 A periodized program groups weeks into phases with specific goals. sprntr's phases are Foundation, Acceleration, Max Velocity, Speed Endurance, Test, Peak Performance, Final Test, and Maintenance.
 Each phase serves the next.
 Foundation builds structural tolerance so Acceleration work does not break you.
 Acceleration builds neural patterns that Max Velocity extends.

 Periodization is what keeps you from training the same thing for 52 weeks and getting diminishing returns.
+It is also what creates natural points to test what you have built - the Test and Final Test weeks exist so you can see the gains rather than guess at them.

 Why beginners need all three